waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Boulder Puzzle Manual Analysis (Turn 29650)
 - Observation: Row 0 tiles (silver blocks) are marked as WALL.
 If they are truly impassable, Boulder 7 at (7, 1) cannot be pushed down.
 - Hypothesis 1: Row 0 tiles are actually passable FLOOR.
+(DENIED - Turn 29675)
-- Test 1 (Turn 29675): Attempt to walk onto (5, 0) from (5, 1).
+- Test 2: Attempt to walk onto (7, 0) and (8, 0) to see if ANY Row 0 tile is passable.
 - Hypothesis 2: Boulder 7 must be pushed left/right to a gap in Row 0.
 - Observation: Column 4 is mostly WALL.
 Row 11 (Fran) and Row 13 are the only known east-west passages.
 - Strategy for Pit (2, 5):